 Every new year is marked with one of the 12 animals of the zodiac, each with their own special characteristics that symbolize new blessings, goals to strive for, and lessons to be learned.
 In order, they are:

 These animals are also accompanied by one of the five Chinese elements: wood, fire, earth, metal, and water.
-For example, this year is the year of the metal rat, which is supposed to signal that those born this year will have expensive taste and stubborn attitudes, among a number of other attributes.
+For example, this year is the year of the metal ox, which is supposed to signal that those born this year will face obstacles early on, without much help from friends and family, but they will eventually be able to comfortably retire.

 Chinese New Year Traditions